petaflot/saunactrl/README.md

 ## Compile, upload and monitor

 Copy `src/network.h.example` and save your changes in `src/network.h`.
-Check confirugation options in `src/main.cpp`.
+Check configuration options in `src/main.cpp`.
 Then:

 ```sh
 pio run --target uploadfs